tinyzqh/circuit-sat/README.md

 All steps can be done using [bash scripts](scripts/data_gen.sh).

 **IMPORTANT**: During abc optimization, some UNSAT graph will be eliminated to a single NEGATIVE output (around 14%).
-This observation might be useful later, also reflect the internal structure of UNSAT graph to some extends.
+This observation might be useful later, as it reflects the internal structure of UNSAT graph to some extends.

 The optimized AIG looks like as follow: